Tell Beit Mirsim: Town plan

+In the 9th and 8th centuries BCE, it was a town of c.
+700 people, according to archaeologist William G. Dever.

 Identification of the site

 Albright identified the ruin with the biblical city Dvir (Debir), or Kiryat Sefer by another name.
 He hoped to find an ancient archive there.
 This identification is not currently accepted by the archaeological community.
 Khirbet Rabud is seen as the more likely location.